hhoke/blog/2010_2020_internet_culture_vids.md

 ## Best Internet Culture Vids **RARE**BITS**

 A few months back, I created a [youtube playlist titled "Best Internet Culture Vids **RARE**BITS**"](https://www.youtube.com/playlist?list=PLUMhB6YQV6_R9P0IoZ6ggi98GbBe4gPt8).
-I just made copies of all videos on the playlist, in case they are deleted, and thought I would post here.
+I just archived all the videos on the playlist, in case they are deleted, and thought I would post a link to the original here.
 Description below.

 The first three videos are must-watch and blew my mind.
 The next few describe important parts of internet commerce and get-rich-quick schemes.
 Everything from there down is of varying quality, but was added for coverage of youtube, tumblr, and 4chan.
 I'm going to start off with channel-level descriptions and move to video-level for the channels that are less good or that I am less familiar with.